deeppavlov/DeepPavlov/README.md

 class DSTC2DatasetReader(DatasetReader):
 ```

-### Dataset
+### DatasetIterator

-`Dataset` forms the sets of data ('train', 'valid', 'test') needed for training/inference and divides it into batches.
+`DatasetIterator` forms the sets of data ('train', 'valid', 'test') needed for training/inference and divides it into batches.
-A concrete `Dataset` class should be registered and can be inherited from
+A concrete `DatasetIterator` class should be registered and can be inherited from
-`deeppavlov.data.dataset_reader.Dataset` class. `deeppavlov.data.dataset_reader.Dataset`
+`deeppavlov.data.dataset_iterator.BasicDatasetIterator` class. `deeppavlov.data.dataset_iterator.BasicDatasetIterator`
-is not an abstract class and can be used as a `Dataset` as well.
+is not an abstract class and can be used as a `DatasetIterator` as well.

 ### Inference